Top |

 soup_message_headers_free_ranges ()

-soup_message_headers_free_ranges (SoupMessageHeaders *hdrs,
+void soup_message_headers_free_ranges (SoupMessageHeaders *hdrs

-Frees the array of ranges returned from soup_message_headers_get_ranges().
+Frees the array of ranges returned from soup_message_headers_get_ranges()

 Since 2.26